DebugPrivilege/OpenProject/5. DFIR Tips and Tricks/Windows Defender MpLogs/README.md

 ## How to parse MpLogs

-1. If you run this script without any arguments, it will check the MpLog file in `C:\ProgramData\Microsoft\Windows Defender\Support` and display ALL the parsed results in the console.
+1. If you run this script without any arguments, it will look for the MpLog file on the local machine in `C:\ProgramData\Microsoft\Windows Defender\Support` and display all parsed results in the console.

 ```
 .\MpLogParser.ps1